-For the 2026-2027 academic year, Resident Life will once again bring the Maryland Residential Experience to four houses on the Row!
-Available to eligible residence hall students, the four houses will offer the benefits of on-campus living and the opportunity to live in a prime UMD location.
+For the 2026-2027 academic year, Resident Life will once again bring the Maryland Residential Experience to five houses on the Row!
+Available to eligible residence hall students, the five houses will offer the benefits of on-campus living and the opportunity to live in a prime UMD location.

-Important to note, these four houses will be used exclusively by residence hall students and not by any fraternity or sorority organizations for the 2025-2026 academic year.
+Important to note, these five houses will be used exclusively by residence hall students and not by any fraternity or sorority organizations for the 2026-2027 academic year.

 Each house will be co-ed and designated as mixed gender housing.
 Every house includes one community bathroom designated for males, one community bathroom designated for females, and one single-user bathroom.
 Residents will also have the opportunity to register to stay in the house during the Fall, Thanksgiving, Winter and Spring break periods.